 NIS2 expands and enhances existing guidelines by implementing stricter security guidelines, reporting obligations and stricter standards for supervision, and enforcement of the compliance rules.

-What do the Guidelines Mean for NIS2 Compliance?
+What do the guidelines mean for NIS2 compliance?

 The NIS2 directive requires organizations to make “appropriate and proportionate technical, operational, and organizational measures to manage the risks posed to the security of network and information systems”.
 The directive might be convoluted, but in layman’s terms it implies the necessity of continuous risk analysis with the aim of identifying and assessing risks tied to threats and vulnerabilities.
 Moreover, it requires the implementation of appropriate security measures.